stappersg/vBook/src/start/configuration/hardening.md

 [advanced section]: ../../advanced/eam/spf.md

 The SPF protocol allows other MTAs to check that outgoing messages from Doe's family domain are valid.
 A new DNS record is added into the `doe-family.com` DNS zone.
-It announces that only the server declared in the MX record is allowed to send messages on behalf of Doe's family.
+It declares that only the server declared in the MX record is allowed to send messages on behalf of Doe's family.

 ```shell
 doe-family.com.
 TXT "v=spf1 +mx -all"